 9. Anna Krolikowska, Divorce Attorney, Anna K. Law.

 Anna and I have belonged to the same networking group for the past several years.
-Which means, I have been seeing Anna and getting to know her all this time.
+Which means, I have been seeing Anna, getting to know her all this time, and watching her grow her practice.
 Always full of energy, positivity and smiles, Anna has the ability to feel immense compassion towards her clients, which fuels her drive to fight for them.

 One thing I found extremely impressive is Anna’s involvement with the Illinois State Bar Association, the prestigious organization of which she is now President!
 Her efforts to be elected are remarkable, as this is not an easy accomplishment.